 The Beautiful Game

-The Bolton match is the Houston Dynamo's third-annual Charities Cup match, the club's first ever against a European team.
+The game drew a Dynamo Charities Cup-record 13,612 fans.
 Part of the proceeds from the match will go to youth soccer programs in Houston's East End and part of the proceeds will go to a fund to help the car crash-orphaned Berry kids.